 - Bone Health Survivor Plan

-A Study on the Lack of Health Maintenance and its Implications in MM by the Nurse Leadership Board showed that being employed and married or partnered both correlated with better health maintenance for males; no correlation was found for females.
+A Study on the Lack of Health Maintenance and its Implications in Multiple Myeloma by the Nurse Leadership Board showed that being employed and married or partnered both correlated with better health maintenance for males; no correlation was found for females.

 More information about side effect management and psychosocial concerns throughout the disease continuum is available at the NLB Resource - Managing Complications and Side Effects.